appy-one/acebase/README.md

 })
 ```

-<a name="observe-realtime-value"></a>
+### Observe realtime value changes
-### Observe realtime value changes (NEW v0.9.51)
+(NEW v0.9.51)

-EXPERIMENTAL - You can now observe the realtime value of a path, and (for example) bind it to your UI. ```ref.observe()``` returns a RxJS Observable that can be used to observe updates to this node and its children.
+You can now observe the realtime value of a path, and (for example) bind it to your UI. ```ref.observe()``` returns a RxJS Observable that can be used to observe updates to this node and its children.
 It does not return snapshots, so you can bind the observable straight to your UI.
 The value being observed is updated internally using the new "mutated" event.
 All mutations are applied to the original value, and kept in-memory.

 ```html
 <!-- In your Angular view template: -->